Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 If you read what I actually said Sunday, it had no reference to the Ryan budget, which I would have voted for and have publicly praised.

-Okay, but people thought he was talking about the Ryan budget because he referred to the Ryan budget and the Medicare fix as right wing social engineering, and he disagreed with that as much as he does left wing social engineering.
+Okay, but people thought he was talking about the Ryan budget because he referred to the Ryan budget and the Medicare fix as right-wing social engineering, and he disagreed with that as much as he does left-wing social engineering.

-He called Ryan to apologize, which Ryan accepted.
+And he called Ryan to apologize, which Ryan accepted.

-I said that we should communicate with the American people until we and they have developed a better Medicare program which they support us in passing and implementing.
+I said that we should communicate with the American people until we and they have developed a better Medicare program, which they support us in passing and implementing.

 Which of these are not conservative?